 - Fornication is actually reported among you.
 And fornication of such a kind, it’s not even done among the pagans, as someone has the wife of his father.

-- And you were – and are – puffed up.
-And what’s more, you haven’t grieved at all, so the man doing this deed might be removed from your midst.
+- And you are *puffed up.
+And more, you weren’t grieved at all, so that the man who did this deed might be removed from your midst.

 - For indeed I’m absent in body, but present in spirit.
-And like I’m present, I have already judged the man who’s committing this deed(37)“deed” is more literally “in this manner”
+And like I’m present, I have already judged the man who committed this deed.

 - you are to deliver such a man to Satan for the ruin of the flesh, so that his spirit might be saved in the day of the Lord.

 - Your boast isn’t good.
-Didn’t – and don’t – you know that a little leaven leavens the whole lump of dough?
+Don’t you *know that a little leaven leavens the whole lump of dough?

 - Purge the old leaven so you might be a new lump of dough, just as you are unleavened.
 For also our Passover Lamb was sacrificed – the Anointed –

 - so we might observe the feast;2During the Feast of Unleavened Bread (The Passover), the Jews were required by the Mosaic Law to remove all the leaven/yeast from their houses, and to abstain from eating leaven.
 (Exodus 12:15-20) Those who ate leaven during this period were “cut off” from the people.
 In the law, there was a symbolic connection between leaven and sin, which Jesus also alluded to.
 (Matthew 16:6-12).
 Thus, being “unleavened” can symbolize righteousness or being without the stain of sin. not in old leaven, nor in leaven of malice and wickedness, but in unleavened purity and truth.